apollo

 Diet & Lifestyle Advise

-• Avoid chocolates, junk food, cheese, processed food, alcohol, smoking, and instead eat a healthy diet and do regular exercise to avoid weight gain caused due to Merlin-8 Tablet.
+• Avoid chocolates, junk food, cheese, processed foods, alcohol, and smoking to prevent weight gain associated with Merlin-8 Tablet.

-• Avoid loud music, extreme temperatures, bright lights, noisy places as it can increase headache.
+• Avoid loud music, bright lights, noisy places, and extreme temperatures as they may worsen headaches.

-• You can try increasing your mindfulness by including yoga, meditation, mindfulness-based cognitive therapy, and mindfulness-based stress reduction.
+• Practice yoga, meditation, mindfulness-based cognitive therapy, or mindfulness-based stress reduction.

 Habit Forming